hemshankar/Game_KeepRunning/futurewars/README.md

 83. Underwater theme for crossing the ocean.
 84. Make sure that there are no objects in the world, when the game is started or restarted (i.e. setScreen is called again for the GameScreen)
 85. Slow motion effect is tough.
+86. Player can be drunk.
+87. Should it be auto fire?
+And instead of fire it, player should be able to catch the game objects using ropes.
+Ropes are not infinite, but they will be enough for initial stages.
+88. Flying horse, normal horse, bulls, kites,
+89. Gun/Bullet should be auto fire to enemies, and when bullets are up, gun is thrown...
+90. Take something from the present play that will help in future or in the next match.
 ============================BUGS================================
 1. Each object is creating its own atlas.
 Fix this to use cache to store each atlas.
 2. Backgrounds are coming in foreground...
 Solution will be to use 2 array of game objects one for background and other for foreground or add the background to the bottom while add the foreground to the top